Three.JS Tutorial - Create 3D Environments with HTML and Javascript

 This will install Three.JS as a dependency in your project.
 You should see a new node_modules directory, a package.json file, and a package-lock.json file.

 These files and directory contain dependencies that NPM automagically generates for you.
-Humans do not need to touch them directly, and should never touch them for any reason at all - or you'll destroy the planet
+Humans do not need to touch them directly, and should never touch them for any reason at all - or you'll destroy the planet.
+(Not really, actually we will be editing package.json later.)

 HOW TO VIEW YOUR SITE LOCALLY